Students FAQs and Tips

 A desire to learn and commitment to the position is valued over prior experience.

-1. Log into PROPEL and fill in the general information.
+1. Create a PROPEL profile by logging in with your Umass email and filling in the general information.

-4. When the application period select your favorite projects.
-These will then appear under "My Applications"
+3. When the application period opens, select projects to "Add to Favorites," these will then appear under "My Applications."

-6. Check to make sure you have updated and filled out the information and transcript in your profile
+5. Check to make sure you have updated and filled out the information and transcript in your profile and uploaded required documents.

-8. You can edit your essay and profile anytime until the application period closes by withdrawing the application and then resubmitting
+7. You can edit your essay and profile anytime until the application period closes by withdrawing the application and then resubmitting.

 How do I get my unofficial transcript?